Cervical Spine Syndrome: Symptoms, Causes and Routine

-The diagnosis “cervical spine syndrome” (also known as cervical syndrome or cervicogenic syndrome) is one of the most common orthopedic diagnoses worldwide.
+The assessment “cervical spine syndrome” (also known as cervical syndrome or neck-tension-related syndrome) is one of the most common orthopedic assessments worldwide.
 But what exactly does it mean?
 The term describes a cluster of symptoms originating from the cervical spine — ranging from simple neck pain and headaches to dizziness and arm pain.

-In this comprehensive guide, you will learn everything about the symptoms, causes, diagnosis, treatment options and prognosis of cervical spine syndrome.
+In this comprehensive guide, you will learn everything about the symptoms, causes, assessment, training options and prognosis of cervical spine syndrome.

 What Is Cervical Spine Syndrome?